Maybe Tomorrow | Short Story Written by Lauren Roach

 My resolve completely melted as I opened the front door and stepped inside.
 The room was dimly lit, the only light coming from the small candle on the coffee table.
 Plastic was draped over the blue couch and on the floor around it.
 The TV was off, but music played quietly in the background.
 Our special toys lined one by one in a row on the floor in front of the couch.
 My stomach jumped in my throat, all of this effort after what I had just done.
 I looked up, just as my wife entered the room.

 "Hi honey.
 You're here."
 She smiled at me.
 I smiled back, as best as I could and gave her a quick hug.
-The guilt making it hard for me to speak.
+The guilt made it hard for me to speak.
 I breathed in her perfume.
 It was my favorite scent, even though I could never remember the name of it.
-She wore it on our wedding day.
-Each time I breathed it in transported me back to that day.
+She wore it on our wedding day and each time I breathed it in, it transported me back to that day.
 Before things had turned into what they are now.
 I longed for those days more than I cared to admit.

 It took us about 20 minutes to eat.
 By the time we were finished, you could almost smell the excitement coming off of us both.
 Her excitement had rubbed off on me, my earlier feelings of exhaustion and trepidation completely gone.
 Maybe I was just hungry all along.
 After cleaning up the dishes and wiping off the table, she walked over to our toys and grabbed a scalpel.
 It glinted in the dim light of the living room.
 "Are you ready?" she asked, her voice thick with desire and anticipation.
 I nodded quietly.

 I was so tired of killing, but I wasn't sure had the strength to stop.
 Not when my wife was pushing us to keep going.
 I had started to no longer enjoy it.
 So many victims.
 So many families destroyed by our sick little hobby.
 Was I growing a conscience?
 Was that even possible after so long?
 It was like my addiction.
-Even what I didn't want to do it, I felt I had to or I would go crazy.
+Even when I didn't really want to do it, I felt I had no other choice.
+I had to.
 As I looked down at the newest prize here in my trunk, taking in the sight of those beautiful curls soaked in blood and that gorgeous skin sweaty and full of scratches, I knew the day would come where I would finally stop.
+I would either be killed or arrested.
 That day was coming, but...it wasn't today.